pandosme/pandosme.github.io/docs/_posts/2022-10-02-timelapse.md

 ---
 Using a network camera for creating timelapse videos is easy.
 The most common use case is recording a construction site progress.
 Other common use cases are monitor seasonal changes in your back yard or as a quick forensic search video when images are captured on motion detection rather them time.

+Note:
-Note: An alternative solution is [Timelapse-Server](https://acap.juhlin.me/package/timelapse-server) for a system with multiple cameras.
+One alternative solution is [Timelapse-Server](https://acap.juhlin.me/package/timelapse-server) for a system with multiple cameras.
+Another solution for image capture is [Capture Images to SD Card with API ](https://pandosme.github.io/node-red/2024/04/12/Image2SDCard.html)

 ## [Download Timelapse ACAP](https://acap.juhlin.me/package/timelapseme)